kids stories - children's stories online

-Roger and the tiger
+Roger and the Tiger

 Roger loved tigers.
-His room was full of toy tigers, his walls were covered with pictures of tigers, he had a tiger bedspread, a tiger bag and a shelf full of tiger videos.
+His room was full of toy tigers, his walls were covered with pictures of tigers, he had a tiger bedspread, tiger pajamas, a tiger bag and a shelf full of tiger videos.
 But what Roger wanted most of all was a real live tiger.

 Dad laughed.

-"Don't cry, Roger."
-He said.
+"Don't cry, Roger." he said.
 "Follow me."

 Dad led Roger out to the garage and opened the door.
 There in the corner was a big box.